 He received his BS, MS and PhD in Chemical Engineering from Tufts University in 1983, 1985 and 1992, respectively.
 From 1992 to 2001, he was the Materials Technology Manager at Intel Corporation (Santa Clara, CA USA) responsible for development, characterization, implementation and sustaining of new and existing CMP and post-CMP cleaning consumables, low k dielectrics and electroplating chemicals.
 From 1986 to 1992, he worked at Digital Equipment Corporation (Hudson, MA USA) as a process development manager focusing on thermal silicon oxidation, diffusion, LPCVD of dielectric and gate electrodes, and wafer cleaning technology.

 Dr. Philipossian has authored approximately 110 archival journal publications and about 155 articles in conference proceedings.
 He holds 24 patents in the area of semiconductor processing and device fabrication with another 5 pending.

-Dr. Borucki has been the Chief Technology Officer of Araca Incorporated. since 2006 and is responsible for intellectual portfolio development, new applications, prototype hardware engineering and construction, analysis software development, data analysis, sales and customer technical support.
+Dr. Borucki was the Chief Technology Officer of Araca Incorporated from 2006 to 2017.
+He was responsible for intellectual portfolio development, new applications, prototype hardware engineering and construction, analysis software development, data analysis, sales and customer technical support.
 Prior to acquisition by Araca of his consulting company, Intelligent Planar, he was an independent contractor specializing in the application of physics and mathematical modeling to chemical-mechanical planarization.
 Dr. Borucki has BS and PhD degrees in mathematics from Rensselaer Polytechnic Institute.